vega/vega-lite/site/docs/encoding/condition.md

   ...,
   "encoding": {           // Encoding
     ...: {
-      "condition": {      // Conditional rule for data inside the selection.
-        "selection": ..., // Selection name
+      "condition": {      // Conditional rule for data inside the selection "selection": ..., // Selection name
-        "value": ...
-      },
+        "value": ...      // Value if the data is included in the selection (if) },
-      ... // A field mapping or encoding value set for data outside the selection.
+      ... // A field definition or a value definition for data outside the selection (else) },
-    },
     ...
   },